unit-linked pension insurance tax before 2005

 The topic in brief and concise terms

-A one-time payment from your unit-linked pension insurance (contract concluded before 2005) can be completely tax-free.
-Certain conditions must be met for this.
+A one-off payment from your unit-linked pension insurance (policy taken out before 2005) can be completely tax-free.
+Certain conditions must be met for this to apply.
 The contract term must be at least twelve years.
-In addition, you must have paid in contributions for at least five years.
-Often, a minimum death benefit of sixty percent of the contribution amount was also a condition.
-An example: Max paid into his contract for 15 years and receives 50,000 euros tax-free.
-Therefore, carefully check the details of your contract.
-You can find additional information about endowment life insurance.
+In addition, you must have paid contributions in for at least five years.
+Often, a minimum death cover of sixty per cent of the total premium sum was also a condition.
+For example: Max paid into his policy for 15 years and receives €50,000 tax-free.
+So check your contract details carefully.
+Further information on endowment life insurance can be found here.

 Here is a checklist for you: